mholt/caddy-l4/README.md

 ## Introduction

 This app works similarly to the `http` app.
 You define servers, and each server consists of routes.
-A route has a set of matchers and handlers; if a connection matches, the assoicated handlers are invoked.
+A route has a set of matchers and handlers; if a connection matches, the associated handlers are invoked.

 Current matchers: